August Celestial Calendar by Dave Mitsky

 A wealth of current information on solar system celestial bodies is posted at http://nineplanets.org/ and http://www.curtrenz.com/astronomy.html

-Free star charts for the month can be downloaded at http://www.skymaps.com/downloads.html and https://www.telescope.com/content.jsp?p ...
+Free star maps for this month can be downloaded at http://www.skymaps.com/downloads.html and https://www.telescope.com/content.jsp?p ...
 Star-Chart

 Data on current supernovae can be found at http://www.rochesterastronomy.org/snimages/

-Telrad finder charts for the Messier Catalog and the SAC’s 110 Best of the NGC are posted at http://www.astro-tom.com/messier/messie ... s/map1.pdf and http://www.saguaroastro.org/content/db/Bo110BestNGC.pdf respectively.
+Telrad finder charts for the Messier Catalog are posted at http://www.custerobservatory.org/docs/messier2.pdf

 Information pertaining to observing some of the more prominent Messier galaxies can be found at http://www.cloudynights.com/topic/35829 ... tronomers/